myoshuu/myoshuu/README.md

-<h1 align="left">Hi There👋</h1>

 ###
+**`Full-stack Developer`**

 <h3 align="left">My name is Joevano, usually know as Myoshu.</h3>

-<p align="left">Self-taught Web Developer with several years of experience and Student from Satya Wacana Christian University.
+<p align="left">I'm a full-stack Web Developer with several years of experience and a Student from Satya Wacana Christian University.
 Certified by BNSP in the field of Junior Web Programmer</p>

 ###